dansmyers/Simulation/5-Discrete_Event_Simulation/Deliverables/README.md

 ## Description

-In this project, you'll use the *discrete-event simuation* strategy to model a version of Disney's FastPass+ system.
+In this project, you'll use the *discrete-event simuation* strategy to model a version of Disney's FastPass+ virtual queueing system.
+Versions of FastPass were in use at the parks from 1999 until 2021, when they were discontinued and replaced by the current Lightning Lane system.

-The FastPass system allows park visitors to schedule a pre-set time to arrive at certain attractions.
-At their appointed time, FastPass holders get to enter a special shorter queue that takes them right to the front of the line, skipping almost all of the waiting time.
+The FastPass system allowed park visitors to schedule a pre-set time to arrive at certain attractions.
+At their appointed time, FastPass holders entered a special shorter queue that takes them right to the front of the line, skipping almost all of the waiting time.

-If you don't have a FastPass, you have to wait in the long regular line.
-Some popular Disney attractions have multi-hour waits if you try to access them without a FastPass.
+If you didn't have a FastPass, you waited in the long regular line, which might require multiple hours for popular attractions.

 <img src="https://i.pinimg.com/originals/11/e1/a8/11e1a852b9a10faac95bad71c94613ac.jpg" width="50%"/>